Monarchy of the United Kingdom

-The British monarchy traces its origins from the petty kingdoms of Anglo-Saxon England and early medieval Scotland, which consolidated into the kingdoms of England and Scotland by the 10th century.
+The British monarchy traces its origins from the petty kingdoms of Anglo-Saxon England and early medieval Scotland, which had consolidated into the separate kingdoms of England and Scotland by the 10th century.
 England was conquered by the Normans in 1066, after which Wales also gradually came under the control of Anglo-Normans.
 The process was completed in the 13th century when the Principality of Wales became a client state of the English kingdom.
+The Anglo-Normans also established the Lordship of Ireland.
 Meanwhile, Magna Carta began the process of reducing the English monarch's political powers.
-In the 16th century, English and Scottish monarchs played a central role in what became the religious English Reformation and Scottish Reformation.
-From 1603, the English and Scottish kingdoms were ruled by a single sovereign.
-From 1649 to 1660, the tradition of monarchy was broken by the republican Commonwealth of England, which followed the Wars of the Three Kingdoms.
-Following the installation of William III and Mary II as co-monarchs in the Glorious Revolution, the Bill of Rights 1689, and its Scottish counterpart the Claim of Right Act 1689, further curtailed the power of the monarchy and excluded Roman Catholics from succession to the throne.
+In the 16th century, English and Scottish monarchs played a central role in what became the religious English Reformation and Scottish Reformation, and the English king became King of Ireland.
+Beginning in 1603, the English and Scottish kingdoms were ruled by a single sovereign when the Scottish King James VI acceded to the throne of England as James I. From 1649 to 1660, the tradition of monarchy was broken by the republican Commonwealth of England, which followed the Wars of the Three Kingdoms.
+Following the installation of William III and Mary II as co-monarchs in the Glorious Revolution, the Bill of Rights 1689, and its Scottish counterpart the Claim of Right Act 1689, further curtailed the power of the monarchy and excluded Catholics from succession to the throne.
 In 1707, the kingdoms of England and Scotland were merged to create the Kingdom of Great Britain, and in 1801, the Kingdom of Ireland joined to create the United Kingdom of Great Britain and Ireland.

-The British monarch was the nominal head of the vast British Empire, which covered a quarter of the world's land area at its greatest extent in 1921.
+Beginning in the 16th century, the monarch was the nominal head of what came to be the vast British Empire, which covered a quarter of the world's land area at its greatest extent in 1921.
+The title Emperor of India was added to the British monarch's titles between 1876 and 1948.
 The Balfour Declaration of 1926 recognised the evolution of the Dominions of the Empire into separate, self-governing countries within a Commonwealth of Nations.
-In the years after the Second World War, the vast majority of British colonies and territories became independent, effectively bringing the Empire to an end.
-George VI and his successors, Elizabeth II and Charles III, adopted the title Head of the Commonwealth as a symbol of the free association of its independent member states.
+Also in this period, the monarchy in Ireland eventually became limited to Northern Ireland.
+In the years after World War II, the vast majority of British colonies and territories became independent, effectively bringing the Empire to an end.
+George VI and his successors adopted the title Head of the Commonwealth as a symbol of the free association of its independent member states.
 The United Kingdom and fourteen other independent sovereign states that share the same person as their monarch are called Commonwealth realms.
 Although the monarch is shared, each country is sovereign and independent of the others, and the monarch has a different, specific, and official national title and style for each realm.
-Although the term is rarely used today, the fifteen Commonwealth realms are in personal union.
+Although the term is rarely used today, the fifteen Commonwealth realms are, with respect to their monarch, in personal union.
+The monarch is also head of state of the Crown Dependencies and the British Overseas Territories.